Kennedy College of Sciences: Mathematics & Statistics

 Dr. Ravi Montenegro is the chair of the department.
 His research focuses on the convergence rate of Markov chains, birthday attacks, and combinatorics.
 The Department of Mathematics and Statistics is also home to Prof. Jim Propp.
 Professor Propp has been a member of the UML Department of Mathematical Sciences since 2006.
 He was also one of the national winners of the United States of America Mathematical Olympiad (USAMO).
 Students in the Department of Mathematics and Statistics can get a B.A. in mathematics, a B.S. in mathematics, or become graduates.
 Some of the concentrations in the B.S. program include Applied Computational Math, Computer Science, Business Applications, Bioinformatics, Teaching, and Probability/Statistics.
 A doctorate program in Computational Mathematics is provided, which is also a part of the Computer Science department.

 Physics and Applied Physics

 The Physics Department has bachelor's, master's, and doctorate degree pathways.
 The degree concentrations provided are General Physics, Astronomy, Photonics, and Radiological Health Sciences.
 In 2016 a professor from the department and the Dean launched a satellite to Mars with NASA.
 UMass Lowell's research nuclear reactor has done work with NASA, the army and many private high tech companies.
 The chair of the Department is Dr. Arthur Mittler, who specializes in nuclear physics, and physics education.

-Research Centers and Specialized Laboratories
+Research centers and specialized laboratories

 Kennedy College of Sciences provides various laboratory opportunities for students to explore throughout their academic.
 Research can be found in the different departments including, but not limited to: